ednieuw/Arduino-ESP32-Nano-Wordclock/README.md

 E&lt;+00&gt;0&lt;+02&gt;-2,M3.5.0/1,M10.5.0/3

 ## F Own colour  (Hex FWWRRGGBB <br>
-In option Q3 and Q4 from the menu you can set your own colours for the clock to display The format to be entered is hexadecimal.
+With option Q3 and Q4 from the menu you can set your own colours for the clock to display.
+The format to be entered is hexadecimal.
 0123456789ABCDEF are the characters that can be used. <br>
 The command is 2 digits for white followed with two digits for Red followed with two digits for Green and ending with two digits for Blue.<br>
 To colour the characters intense red enter FF0000 prefixed with the character F. <br>